RebinW/Microsoft-SC-300/06-identity-governance/01-entitlement-management.md

 ## Objectives
 - Create an HR catalog that acts as the logical container for the resources and access packages used throughout the lab.
--Add the required resources to the HR catalog without creating new copies of the underlying resources.
+- Add the required resources to the HR catalog without creating new copies of the underlying resources.
-Create a Payroll Access access package that provides selected HR employees with access to payroll-related resources.
+- Create a Payroll Access access package that provides selected HR employees with access to payroll-related resources.
 - Configure the required resource roles within the access package to define the level of access users receive.
 - Create and configure an access package policy that defines who can request Payroll Access and under which conditions.
 - Configure an approval workflow, including the required approver and justification requirements.